machinereading/okbqa-2018-task3-temp/README.md

 1. Word sense: not provided (always `_`).
 1. Speaker: the speaker of this sentence.
 1. Named entity tag: the named entity tag of the word (auto generated).
+1. Start time: start time of the sentence on video. (millisecond)
-1. Time range: start/end time of the sentence on video.
+1. End time: start time of the sentence on video. (millisecond)
 1. Video file: Pre-processed sequence of image file from the video corresponding to the sentence.
 This column represents the file name of the pickle object
 (Pickle object will be released on 08/01)
 1. Entity ID: the entity ID of the mention, that is consistent across all documents.